Walk Behind Trenchers: How Fast Do the Move When Active

 What are walk-behind trenchers?

-Walk-Behind Trenchers are more labor-intensive since they are operated manually.
-They’re wonderful, though, when you’re dealing with a limited area and want to do as little harm to your landscape as possible.
+Walk-behind trenchers are more labor-intensive since they are operated manually.
+They’re wonderful, though, when dealing with a limited area and want to do as little harm to your landscape as possible.

-A walk-behind trencher is a less powerful trencher ideal for digging shallow trenches of 2 to 3 feet deep or narrow trenches.
-It’s simpler to utilize if you’re dealing with limited space because it’s often smaller.
+A walk-behind trencher is less powerful and ideal for digging shallow trenches of 2 to 3 feet deep or narrow.
+It’s simpler to utilize when dealing with limited space because it’s often smaller.
 Furthermore, walk-behind trenchers are more cost-effective and accessible.

 Although less powerful and sturdy, walk-behind trenchers will cause less environmental disruption.
-However, if you want more horsepower to complete the task, this trencher will be too light for you.
+However, this trencher will be too light if you want more horsepower to complete the task.

 Look through our selection of Ditch Witch walk-behind trenchers.